 - Article ID:

-In the May/June 2010 issue of WAN-IFRA Magazine, we feature an article on Customer Relationship Management (CRM) on pages 22-25.
-As there are numerous suppliers in this area and we have limited space in print, we could only publish a small portion of what they told us about their soltions.
-Here, we are publishing expanded interviews with the vendors for readers to get a fuller picutre of what they told us.
+In the March/April 2010 issue of WAN-IFRA Magazine, we feature an article on Digital Asset Management (DAM) on pages 26-29.
+As there are numerous suppliers in this area and we have limited space in print, we could only publish a small portion of what each told us about their soltion.
+Here, we are publishing expanded interviews with the vendors for readers to get a fuller picutre of what each told us about their offering.

-WAN-IFRA: How much training is involved for users to use your CRM features?
+WAN-IFRA: How much training is required for a publication's staff to start using your solution?

-Interviewed conducted by Brian Veseling, senior editor, Publishing, Editorial and General Management and WAN-IFRA Magazine.
+Interview conducted by Brian Veseling, senior editor for Publishing, Editorial and General Management and WAN-IFRA Magazine.